Colorectal Cancer Genetic Testing Basics

 How common is colorectal cancer?

 About 5 of every 100 people (1 in 20) will develop colorectal cancer in their lifetime.
-Each year, colorectal cancer will strike approximately 150,000 people, and about 50,000 people will die of it, according to the National Cancer Institute.
+Each year, colorectal cancer will strike approximately 150,000 people in the United States, and about 50,000 people will die of it, according to the American Cancer Society and the National Cancer Institute.
 Colorectal cancer is the second most common cancer (after lung cancer) that affects both men and women.

 What is colorectal cancer?